-Sweco plans and designs the communities and cities of the future.
-The results of our work are sustainable buildings, efficient infrastructure and access to clean water.
-With 14,500 employees in Northern Europe, we offer our customers the right expertise for every project.
+Sweco plans and designs tomorrow’s communities and cities.
+Our work produces sustainable buildings, efficient infrastructure and access to electricity and clean water.
+With 17,000 employees in Europe, we offer our clients the right expertise for every situation.
 We carry out projects in 70 countries annually throughout the world.
-Sweco is Europe’s leading architecture and engineering consultancy, with sales of approximately SEK 16.9 billion (EUR 1.8 billion).
-The company is listed on NASDAQ OMX Stockholm AB.
+Sweco is Europe’s leading engineering and architecture consultancy, with sales of approximately SEK 20.6 billion (EUR 1.9 billion).
+The company is listed on Nasdaq Stockholm.

 Sweco has signed two new contracts – one with the Regional Water Management Authority in Wrocław and one with the Regional Water Management Authority in Szczecin – to provide consulting services for the Odra-Vistula Flood Management Project – component 5.4.
 The project, which is being co-financed by the World Bank, aims to improve flood protection for people living in the area.